 In order to perform autonomous sequential manipulation tasks, perception in cluttered scenes remains a critical challenge for robots.
-We propose a probabilistic approach for robust sequential scene estimation and manipulation - Sequential Scene Understanding and Manipulation (SUM).
+We combine deterministic deep learning and probabilistic generative inference for robust sequential scene estimation and manipulation - Sequential Scene Understanding and Manipulation (SUM).

 Zhen Zeng, Benjamin Kuipers